madzae/googleDocs/README.md

 # googleDocs
-Content Management System with Google Docs
+Content Management System (CMS) with Google Docs

 Install and see the magic of Google Docs